 North Carolina appears to be the strictest with this rule, capping boat length at 35 feet (which is approximately 10.7 meters).
 Most states allow up to 40 feet (approximately 12.2 meters) or more.

 Is there a maximum boat height?

-As it turns out, there sure is a maximum boat height.
+As it turns out, they’re sure is a maximum boat height.
 This is, of course, entirely dependent on which state you live in or are traveling to.

 Michigan is one of the strictest on the maximum height of your boat, capping it as low as 12 and a half feet.
 In most other states, the maximum boat height can be anywhere between 13 to 14 feet tall.

 You should also consider the maximum overall length, which is the length of your boat and trailer plus the actual vehicle towing it.
 This ranges from state to state.
 For example, Mississippi allows for a 53 feet maximum length, while West Virginia and other states allow for up to 75 feet for the maximum overall length.

 Many states have laws for the maximum towing speed when it comes to hauling boats, trailers, and the like.
 Anytime you have a wide load, high speeds become a lot more dangerous not only for you but for other drivers on the road as well.